Home

 Casa di Ettore Fieramosca

 This part of Trastevere was heavily populated in the Middle Ages when the river harbour of Rome was moved here from Testaccio.
 During the Renaissance and the following centuries the area lost its importance and this explains why it retains so many medieval houses.
 A fine example of a medieval fortified house stands opposite to S. Cecilia.
-It is named after Ettore Fieramosca an Italian knight who in 1503 led a team of 13 Italian knights against a similar French team in a tournament in Barletta (near Bari).
-The building dates back to the XIIIth century and it had a little porch supported by ancient columns.
+It is named after Ettore Fieramosca, an Italian knight who in 1503 led a team of 13 Italian knights against a similar French team in a tournament in Barletta (near Bari).
+The building dates back to the XIIIth century and it had a small porch supported by ancient columns.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: